mmdagent-ex/site-doc/content.en/docs/85_mdf.md

 ---
-title: List of mdf Configuration Items
+title: List of .mdf Configuration Options
 slug: mdf
 ---

-# List of Parameters that can be Set with .mdf
+# List of parameters configurable in .mdf

-## Mechanism
+## How it works

 - MMDAgent-EX launches content by specifying a .mdf file
   - The .mdf file is located in the top directory of the content.
-- The content of the .mdf file is a text file.
+- The .mdf file is a text file.
-  - It can specify the operational parameters of MMDAgent-EX
+  - It specifies runtime parameters for MMDAgent-EX.
-- `MMDAgent-EX.mdf` in the same directory as the MMDAgent-EX executable is for system settings
+- `MMDAgent-EX.mdf` in the same directory as the MMDAgent-EX executable is the system configuration
-  - It is read first at every startup
+  - It is read first on every startup
-  - If the settings of the content's .mdf overlap, the content side is prioritized
+  - If settings overlap with the content’s .mdf, the content-side settings take precedence
-- You can incorporate the value of any environment variable by describing it as `%ENV{name}`.
+- You can import arbitrary environment variable values by writing them like `%ENV{NAME}`.

-## Precautions
+## Notes

-- In the following list, the values are basically the default values
+- In the list below, values are generally the default values.
-- The coordinates of 3D space can be considered as approximately 1.0 ≒ 8cm (MMD scale)
+- For 3D space coordinates, you can roughly assume 1.0 ≈ 8 cm (MMD scale).

-# List of Configuration Items
+# Configuration items

 ## Input/Output

-Specify where to output log.
-When a file path is specified, all logs will bbe saved to the file as text.
-When left black (default), no log will be output on Windows, or use stdout on mac/Linux.
+Specify a file path to record all logs to the specified file.
+Default is empty (on Linux/Mac logs go to stdout; on Windows nothing is output).

 {{<mdf>}}
 log_file=
 {{</mdf>}}

-Specify whether to utilize stdin/stdout as messaging queue.
-When set to `true`, any text from stdin will be treated as a message and sent to internal queue.
-Also all messages will be output to stdout.
-When `true`, only messages (except logs) will be output to stdout, so use `log_file=` to save log to another file.
+Set whether to exchange messages via standard input/output.
+Default is `false`.
+If set to `true`, messages are output to stdout and inputs from stdin are accepted as messages.
+When this is `true`, logs are no longer written to stdout, so specify a file in `log_file` if you want to keep a log.

 {{<mdf>}}
 use_stdinout=false
 {{</mdf>}}

-## Plugin
+## Plugins

-Specify whether to enable or disable plugins.
+Enable or disable plugins.

 {{<mdf>}}
 disablePlugin=ALL
 enablePlugin=Audio,VIManager
 {{</mdf>}}

-The value on the right side can specify the following strings
+The right-hand value can be the following strings:

-- **`ALL`**: Matches all plugins
+- **`ALL`** : matches all plugins
-- **`NONE`**: Matches nothing
+- **`NONE`** : matches none
-- **Plugin Name**: Specify the name part `xxxx` of `Plugin_xxxx.dll` or `Plugin_xxxx.so` under the `Plugins` directory.
-In the above example, only Plugin_Audio.dll (or .so) and Plugin_VIManger.dll (or .so) are enabled.
-If there are multiple, separate them with commas.
+- **Plugin name**: Specify the name portion `xxxx` of `Plugin_xxxx.dll` or `Plugin_xxxx.so` under the `Plugins` directory.
+In the example above, only Plugin_Audio.dll (or .so) and Plugin_VIManager.dll (or .so) are enabled.
+Use commas to separate multiple names.

-Evaluation is done in the order of `enablePlugin` → `disablePlugin`.
-The order of description in .mdf does not matter.
+Evaluation is done in the order `enablePlugin` → `disablePlugin`.
+The order of lines in the .mdf file does not matter.

-Example 1: To enable only plugins `A`, `B`, `C` and disable the rest:
+Example 1: Enable only plugins `A`, `B`, `C` and disable the rest:

 {{<mdf>}}
 enablePlugin=A,B,C
 disablePlugin=ALL
 {{</mdf>}}

-Example 2: To disable plugins `D`, `E` and enable the rest:
+Example 2: Disable plugins `D`, `E` and enable the rest:

 {{<mdf>}}
 disablePlugin=D,E
 {{</mdf>}}

-※ The old version of writing (specifying one plugin to disable at a time) can also be used
+Note: The old format below (specifying disabled plugins one by one) is also supported:

 {{<mdf>}}
 exclude_Plugin_Audio=yes